ray-x/go.nvim/README.md

 - Async jobs
 - Syntex highlight & Texobject: Native treesitter support is faster and more accurate.
 All you need is a theme support treesitter, try
   [aurora](https://github.com/ray-x/aurora).
 Also, there are quite a few listed in [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)
-- GoToXxx: E.g reference, implementaion, definition, goto doc, peek code/doc etc. You need lspconfig setup.
+- All the GoToXxx (E.g reference, implementation, definition, goto doc, peek code/doc etc) You need lspconfig setup.
 There are lots of posts on how to set it up.
-You can also check my vimrc [lspconfig.lua](https://github.com/ray-x/dotfiles/blob/master/nvim/lua/modules/completion/lspconfig.lua)
+You can also check my [navigator](https://github.com/ray-x/navigator.lua) gopls setup [lspconfig.lua](https://github.com/ray-x/navigator.lua/blob/master/lua/navigator/lspclient/clients.lua)
-- Runtime lint/vet/compile: Supported by lsp (once you setup up you lsp client), GoLint with golangci-lint alo supported
+- Runtime lint/vet/compile: Supported by lsp (once you setup up your lsp client), GoLint with golangci-lint also supported
 - Build/Make/Test: Go.nvim provides supports for these by an async job wrapper.
 - Unit test: Support [gotests](https://github.com/cweill/gotests)
 - tag modify: Supports gomodifytags